Here is the line-up of Things to Do throughout the state of Arizona in September!

+I hope that you will find something to do that is perfect for you.
 I love getting feedback, so please let me know if you enjoyed any of these activities or if there are others that you think I should include.
-Have a great June!!
+Have a great September!!

 Event dates, times and locations are subject to change.
 Some events require tickets or may charge fees for attendance.
 Please check with event organizers before attending.

 September 4th – September 7th – 66th Annual Coconino County Fair – Flagstaff – Ft.
 Tuthill County Fairgrounds – What a great way to spend Labor Day weekend – enjoy the traditional fair exhibits, cultural presentations, local entertainment and national headliners.
 There will also be a demolition derby, 4-H livestock auction, magicians, clowns, a petting zoo, musical performances, carnival rides and exhibits, $5-8, $5 parking, Fri-Sat 10 am – 10 pm, Mon 10 am – 4 pm, 928-679-8000 or http://www.coconino.az.gov

 September 4th – September 6th – 10th Annual HoCoFest Music Festival – Tucson – Downtown Tucson venues – With more than 37 local and national acts, solar-powered entertainment venues, a record fair, family fair, eco fair, a barbecue, a fashion show, vendors, and more this is another great option for the Labor Day Weekend. http://www.visittucson.org

 September 4th – September 6th 3rd Annual AZ Reggae Fest – WestWorld, Scottsdale – This 3 day event is the largest reggae event in Arizona.
 Join with thousands of others to spend the day shopping, eating great Caribbean foods and enjoying fantastic music.
 There will be live performances from local, national and international recording artists. http://azreggaefest.com